ShohelAlMahmudDev/RAGBot/README.md

 - [Contact](#contact)

 ## Overview
 RAGBot brings together modern frontend and backend technologies to deliver a seamless, engaging chatbot experience.
-With a user-friendly interface built using HTML5, CSS, JavaScript, and Bootstrap, and a powerful backend powered by FastAPI and a suite of AI libraries, RAGBot is designed for anyone looking to get technical advice or career insights from a Software Engineer’s perspective.
+With a user-friendly interface built using HTML5, CSS, JavaScript, and Bootstrap, and a powerful backend powered by FastAPI and a suite of AI libraries, RAGBot is designed for anyone looking to get to know about me can ask to my chatbot.

 ## Features
 - **Personalized Responses:** Tailors answers based on the user’s profile data.
 - **Advanced Query Processing:** Uses state-of-the-art retrieval and generation techniques.
-- **Technical Guidance:** Acts as a virtual Software Engineer to answer coding and career-related questions.
+- **Technical Guidance:** Acts as a virtual Software Engineer to answer about the personalized skills and profile related questions.
 - **Responsive Frontend:** Developed with HTML5, CSS, JavaScript, and Bootstrap for a modern UI.
 - **Robust Backend:** Powered by FastAPI, Uvicorn, and AI libraries such as Sentence Transformers, FAISS, LangChain, and pypdf.
 - **Easy Configuration:** Environment-specific settings are managed through dotenv.